techgrounds/techgrounds-laminated-denim/beschrijvingen/02_notes/NTW-06 notes.md

 #### CIDR
 Classless Inter Domain Routing is a manner of condensing routing tables into a smaller size.
 Instead of dividing a route into an IP address and a subnet mask, it notes the network address and the number of mask bits.
 For example, `192.168.1.0 255.255.255.192` becomes `192.168.1.0/26` because there are 6 available bits for use by each subnet.

+#### Network address
+Network addresses are used to identify the network device on a particular subnet.
+For example, the switch or router.

+#### Broadcast address
+Broadcast addresses are used to address all devices on a network at once.

 #### NAT Gateway
 See [NTW-02](NTW-02_report_devices.md) for gateways and [NTW-05](NTW-05_report_ipaddresses.md) for NAT.